-- The four nominees for director receiving the most votes will be elected.
-Abstentions and instructions to withhold authority to vote for one or more of the nominees will result in those nominees receiving fewer votes but will not count as votes against a nominee. - The appointment of principal independent auditors, the management proposal regarding performance goals, and the shareholder proposals will be approved if the votes cast for the proposal exceed those cast against the proposal.
+- Each nominee for director will be elected if the votes for the director exceed the votes against the director.
+Abstentions will not be counted either for or against the director. - The appointment of principal independent auditors, the management proposal regarding performance goals, and the shareholder proposals will be approved if the votes cast for the proposal exceed those cast against the proposal.
 Abstentions will not be counted either for or against the proposal. - The management proposal to amend the articles of incorporation requires the vote of 80 percent of the outstanding shares.
-For this item, abstentions and broker nonvotes have the same effect as a vote against the proposal.
+For this item, abstentions and broker non-votes have the same effect as a vote against the proposal.